Kong/docs.konghq.com/app/_hub/appsentinels/appsentinels/overview/_index.md

 ## How to install

 * Download the kong plugin code provided by AppSentinels
-* Mount or create an image using the lua files (usually mounted at /usr/local/share/lua/5.1/kong/plugins/)
+* Mount or create an image using the Lua files (usually mounted at `/usr/local/share/lua/5.1/kong/plugins/`)
 * Configure the plugin to enable it

 ## Using the plugin